 Students who plan to ride a bus other than their standard assigned bus or who plan to get off the bus at a different location must have a bus pass.
 A request must be submitted at the principal's office on the day of the planned ride.
 It must state in writing that the student has permission from their legal guardian to ride a different bus or get off at a different location, be signed by the legal guardian of the student, list the bus number if possible, and state a phone number where the legal guardian can be reached for verification of the note.
 NO BUS PASSES WILL BE GRANTED BY PHONE CALLS ALONE.
 THE PERMISSION MUST BE IN WRITING.
+The principal or his/her designee must sign the bus pass.
+This policy is to ensure the safety of your child.

-- 3. Bus Regulations - A. Should the conduct of a pupil on the bus endanger the lives or morals of other people and the offending pupil fails to cease such conduct when requested by the bus driver to do so, it shall be the duty of the driver to put the offender off the bus and report his action to the Principal immediately.
-This should be done only in extreme cases and as a last resort to protect the safety of the other pupils. - B. Any complaints of drivers, pupils, or parents not specified in the above regulations shall be reported promptly to the Principal, Superintendent, or Transportation Director. - C. The driver has the authority to assign a seat to any student for safe operations of the bus. - D. For those students with disabilities who receive transportation as a related service, designated as such on the IEP, the ARC will convene and determine if suspension/expulsion from riding the bus is appropriate. - E. Students receiving more than one Bus Incident Report within a school year shall be handled in the following ways:
+3. Bus Regulations

+- A. Should the conduct of a pupil on the bus endanger the lives or morals of other people and the offending pupil fails to cease such conduct when requested by the bus driver to do so, it shall be the duty of the driver to put the offender off the bus and report his action to the Principal immediately.
+This should be done only in extreme cases and as a last resort to protect the safety of the other pupils. - B. Any complaints of drivers, pupils, or parents not specified in the above regulations shall be reported promptly to the Principal, Superintendent, or Transportation Director. - C. The driver has the authority to assign a seat to any student for safe operations of the bus. - D. For those students with disabilities who receive transportation as a related service, designated as such on the IEP, the ARC will convene and determine if suspension/expulsion from riding the bus is appropriate. - E. Students receiving more than one Bus Incident Report with in a school year shall be handled in the following ways: